ELS-RD/transformer-deploy/README.md

 Model output is at the end of the Json (`data` field).
 [More information about how to query the server from `Python`, and other languages](https://els-rd.github.io/transformer-deploy/run/).

-To get very low latency without any inference server: [doc here](https://els-rd.github.io/transformer-deploy/python/)
+To get very low latency inference in your Python code (no inference server): [click here](https://els-rd.github.io/transformer-deploy/python/)

-### Feature extraction (sentence-transformers model)
+### Feature extraction / dense embeddings

-Feature extraction is the task to convert text to dense embeddings.
+Feature extraction in NLP is the task to convert text to dense embeddings.
 It has gain some traction as a robust way to improve search engine relevancy (increase recall).
 This project supports models from [sentence-transformers](https://github.com/UKPLab/sentence-transformers).